Gravxd/vMenu/README.md

 # Fork Features/Changes

 ### Core/UI

 - Input Dialog Replace
   - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.
+- User Confirmations
+  - Important actions like weather/time changes have user confirmation buttons preventing unwanted mishaps with a misclick.

 ### Code Share System

 This is a custom sharing system I designed for vMenu to follow similar behaviour i've seen in some clothing creators on economy servers.
 This allows for super easy & simple sharing MP ped configurations between players and eventually vehicles is the plan.

 Players create unique codes for a saved MP Ped and can give that code out where others can then load said outfit keeping their unique characteristics like hair, tattoos etc but getting clothing & prop options allowing super easy sharing!
-Say goodbye to huge spreadsheets with different numbers and say hello to simple one code input for your roleplay servers!
+_Say goodbye to huge spreadsheets with different numbers and say hello to simple one code input for your roleplay servers!_

 ### Vehicle

 - Colour Selector
   - Gives users a hex selector for custom colour setting within vehicle options (primary/secondary)
 - New Permissions